Looking for things to do in Portarlington? We’ve got you covered!

 1) Relax At Portarlington Beach

-It’s a beautiful, long wide beach with calm shallow waters that are ideal for families with children.
+It’s a beautiful, long wide beach with calm shallow waters ideal for families with children.
 It’s also a great option for adults looking for an alternative to the rugged coastline on the other side of the peninsula.

 Here you’ll find sandbars, hardly any rocks, and almost no waves making it perfect for blow-up beach toys and beginner stand-up paddleboarding.